revaturelabs/interviewquestions/Java/Java 8/stream api.md

 </details>

-7: Does the value of elements in stream will be changed when you process it?
+7: Will the values of elements in stream change when you process it?

 <details><summary> Show Answer</summary>